The Demand for Money, Near-Money, and Treasury Bonds

 Date Written: July 3, 2021

-Bank-created money, shadow-bank money, and Treasury bonds all satisfy investor's demand for a liquid transaction medium and safe store of value.
-We measure the quantity of these three forms of liquidity and their corresponding liquidity premium over a sample from 1926 to 2016.
-We empirically examine the links between these different assets, estimating the extent to which they are substitutes, and the amount of liquidity per-unit-of-asset delivered by each asset.
-We construct a new broad monetary aggregate based on our analysis and show that it helps resolves the money-demand instability and missing-money puzzles of the monetary economics literature.
-Our empirical results inform models of the monetary transmission mechanism running through shifts in asset supplies, such as quantitative easing policies.
-Our results on the substitutability of bank and shadow-bank money also inform analyses of the coexistence of the shadow-banking and regulated banking system.
+Bank-created money, shadow-bank money, and Treasury bonds all satisfy investors' demand for a liquid transaction medium and safe store of value.
+We measure the quantity of these three forms of liquidity and their corresponding liquidity premium over a sample from 1934 to 2016.
+We empirically examine the links between these different assets, estimating the extent to which they are substitutes, and the amount of liquidity per unit delivered by each asset.
+Treasury bonds and bank deposits are imperfect substitutes, in contrast to the findings of perfect substitutes of Nagel (2016).
+This result is directly relevant to the monetary transmission mechanism running through shifts in asset supplies, such as quantitative easing policies.
+Our results on the imperfect substitutability of bank and shadow-bank money also inform analyses of the coexistence of the shadow-banking and regulated banking system.
+We construct a new broad monetary aggregate based on our estimates and show that it helps resolve the money-demand instability and missing-money puzzles of the monetary economics literature.

-Keywords: Liquidity Premium; Money; Governemnt Debt; Shadow Banking
+Keywords: Liquidity Premium; Money; Government Debt; Shadow Banking

 JEL Classification: E41, E44, E63, G12